RobinHerbots/Inputmask/.github/ISSUE_TEMPLATE/issue-report.md

 ---

-**Describe the bug**
-Say it.
-Spit it out.
-What is it exactly?

-**Live example**
+- Describe the bug
-Add a link to a codepen, jsfiddle or other example page which shows the problem
+ - Add a link to a codepen, jsfiddle or other example page which shows the problem

-**Please complete the following information:**
  - OS:
  - Browser
  - Inputmask version

-**Additional context**
-How do you feel?
-Do you want to talk about?
-Why do you care?  ;-)